Please click on each section to expand further:

 Mandatory transfer pricing (TP) documentation becomes effective in Bulgaria pursuant to the amendments in the TSSPC approved by the National Assembly.
 The first year for which the mandatory TP documentation, comprising a local file and a master file, will have to be prepared is 2020.

-Companies concerned: Bulgarian taxpayers which, as of 31 December of the previous year, exceeded at least two of the following indicators, are obliged to prepare a local file:
+Companies concerned: Bulgarian taxpayers which, as of 31 December of the previous year, exceeded at least two of the following indicators:

 Affected controlled transactions

 A local file shall be prepared each year for related party transactions exceeding the following annual thresholds:

 BGN 400,000 for sales of goods (approximately EUR 205,000);

 BGN 200,000 for other transactions (approximately EUR 103,000);

 BGN 1 million loan principal (approximately EUR 512,000) or BGN 50,000 interest (approximately EUR 26,000) and other related to the loan revenue or expenses.

 Taxpayers which are part of a multinational group of companies and are obliged to prepare a local file must also have available a master file prepared by the ultimate parent company or another member of the group.